Skip to content

 Focus on the eye

 The eyes are often referred to as the “windows to the soul” and can convey a lot of emotion and personality in portrait photography.
-As such, it is essential to ensure that the eyes are in focus and sharp in the final image.
-One way to achieve this is by using a single autofocus point on the subject’s eyes, ensuring that they are the focal point of the image.
+As such, ensuring that the eyes are in focus and sharp in the final image is essential.
+One way to achieve this is by using a single autofocus point on the subject’s eyes, ensuring that they are the image’s focal point.

-Using a wide aperture can also help to create a shallow depth of field, blurring the background and making the eyes stand out.
+A wide aperture can also help create a shallow depth of field, blurring the background and making the eyes stand out.
 This technique draws the viewer’s attention to the subject’s eyes, emphasizing their importance in the image.
 Additionally, it can help to eliminate distractions in the background, allowing the subject to be the sole focus of the photograph.

-When working with a subject, it’s important to direct them to look directly into the camera lens, which will make their eyes appear more engaged and connected with the viewer.
-By capturing the eyes with sharp focus and emphasizing their importance in composition, portrait photographers can create images that are both captivating and emotionally compelling.
+When working with a subject, it’s important to direct them to look directly into the camera lens, making their eyes appear more engaged and connected with the viewer.
+By capturing the eyes with sharp focus and emphasizing their importance in composition, portrait photographers can create captivating and emotionally compelling images.

 5. Get to know your model